 Costa Brava is a 60km stretch of dreamy coast in northeastern Spain, starting from the outskirts of Barcelona up to the French border.
 With its sandy beaches, modern marinas and unspoilt calas (coves), this much-celebrated corner of Catalonia is ideal for a boating holiday.
-If you charter a yacht in Costa Brava you can easily hop from one harbour to another within a week or so, visiting some of the Med’s most iconic beaches.
+With your own boat in Costa Brava, you can easily hop from one harbour to another within a week or so, visiting some of the Med’s most iconic and beautiful beaches.

-Here’s everything you need to know about sailing in Costa Brava.
+Here’s everything you need to know about sailing in Costa Brava with Click&Boat.

 Where to dock in Costa Brava

 As one of Spain’s most famous touristic hubs since the 60s, Costa Brava boasts a number of well-equipped marinas to dock, from Girona to the French border.
-You will find here two types of marinas: those that are privately run and those managed by local councils.
+Here, you’ll find two types of marinas: private ones and those managed by local councils..
 The latter tend to be cheaper but booking can be a challenge in many cases.
 Given the region’s popularity in the summer, it’s recommended to book in advance.
 Prices may depend on the length of the berth, as well as the type and length of your boat.
-Bear in mind that in most marinas anchoring is exposed and swell can be an extra risk to consider.
+Remember, in most marinas, you’ll face exposed anchoring, and swell can pose an additional risk.

 Where to sail in Costa Brava

 - The Medes Islands, close to L’Estartit.
-An idyllic marine park of seven rocky islets, they are deal for snorkeling and exploring Costa Brave’s rich marine life.
+An idyllic marine park of seven rocky islets, they are deal for snorkelling and exploring Costa Brava’s rich marine life.
 Docking is free here but you will need to book in advance in high season.
 Note that tourists are not allowed to land on the islands, with the exception of one day in September.

 - In Blanes, known as the ‘Gateway to Costa Brava’, you will find some of the area’s most beautiful coves.

-- The picturesque towns of Lloret de Mar, Palamos and Begur, as well as the small calas nearby in Tamariu and Llafranc.
+- The picturesque towns of Lloret de Mar, Palamos and Begur, as well as the small calas nearby in Tamariu and Llafranc are well worth visiting!